CONTACT LENSES NEAR SQUIRREL HILL

 Contact Lens Evaluation

 Since contact lenses are not “one-size fits all”, a contact lens evaluation is required to ensure a great fit and prescription.
-At your initial exam, Dr. Rudavsky and Dr. Sullivan will examine your eyes to determine if you are a good candidate to wear contact lenses.
-Your prescription and the curvature of your eye will be measured, and Dr. Rudavsky and Dr. Sullivan will discuss lifestyle and/or any special needs you may have.
+At your initial exam, Dr. Rudavsky and Dr. Shirley will examine your eyes to determine if you are a good candidate to wear contact lenses.
+Your prescription and the curvature of your eye will be measured, and Dr. Rudavsky and Dr. Shirley will discuss lifestyle and/or any special needs you may have.
 We will then determine the type of contact lenses that best fit your eyes and provide you with the most accurate vision while ensuring that your eyes remain healthy with the lenses.
 If trial lenses are available in the office, you may be able to go home with lenses the same day.
 However, if your prescription or curvature warrant, contact lens trials may need to be ordered.

 When the lenses are available, a fitting examination is scheduled as a practice session for you to try your new lenses and to become proficient at lens insertion and removal.
 The doctor will also look at the lenses on your eyes and determine if any changes need to be made.
 If the lenses fit well and you are seeing fine with them, a checkup exam is scheduled one week after the office visit.